WSOL12/D2T-CA-bot-Node/README.md

-# Discord to Telegram CA Forwarder
+# Discord to Telegram Token Contract Address Forwarder

 This is a simple script that forwards messages from a Discord channel to a Telegram bot.